The village of Dakota forms one end of the Apple Blossom Scenic Drive.

 Sports and Recreation

-The 3000-acre Great River Bluffs State Park (County Road 3; 507.643.6849; $5/daily vehicle permit) has seven miles of hiking trails, many of which end at dramatic overlooks of the river valley.
+The 3000-acre Great River Bluffs State Park (County Road 3; 507.643.6849; vehicle permit required) has seven miles of hiking trails, many of which end at dramatic overlooks of the river valley.
 In winter, enjoy nine miles of trails for cross-country skiing or snowshoeing.
 To reach the park, go west on Interstate 90 from the River Road for four miles to exit 267 and follow the signs.

 Camping.
 Great River Bluffs State Park (County Road 3; 507.643.6849) has a 31-site campground atop the bluff, with plentiful shade and space but no electric hook-ups.
 Along US 61, there is also a five-site bicycle campground with a water source but no other services.